deezer/TORS_LLM_biases/README.md

+#A Study of Biases in LLM-Generated Musical Taste Profiles for Recommendation

+This repository provides our Python code to reproduce the experiments from the paper "A Study of Biases in LLM-Generated Musical Taste Profiles for Recommendation".
+Submited to ACM Transactions on Recommender Systems.

+The data can be found in the [repository of the recsys version of this paper](https://github.com/deezer/recsys25_llm_biases).

 # Recommendation-as-retrieval experiments

 This repository is aimed to test the recommendation-as-retrieval when using generated user profiles as queries and track metadata as documents.